PrimeAcademy/polaris-weekend-6-react-gallery/README.md

 # TO DO List

-- build out html/css ui
+- [ ] build out html/css ui
-- get layout working in app component
+- [ ] get layout working in app component
-- move card to dumb component
+- [ ] move card to dumb component

-- put mock data into app component, state
+- [ ] put mock data into app component, state
-  - update render for a list of cards
+  - [ ] update render for a list of cards
-  - image still defined in the card as a variable as there is no static server yet
+  - [ ] image still defined in the card as a variable as there is no static server yet
-  - remember this.props.cardDetails.whatever!
+  - [ ] remember this.props.cardDetails.whatever!

-- move cards to CardList component
+- [ ] move cards to CardList component

-- get behaviors working - data flowing
+- [ ] get behaviors working - data flowing
-  - onclick for show/hide text
+  - [ ] onclick for show/hide text
-- break down into further components?
+- [ ] break down into further components?

-- get data from server to replace mock data
+- [ ] get data from server to replace mock data
-  - install axios
+  - [ ] install axios

-- like to server
+- [ ] PUT like to server
-- refresh data
+- [ ] refresh data

 # React - Gallery of My Life